Desno365/Desno365.github.io/minecraft/desnoguns-mod/index.md

 - FIX: the UI of the mod and of the guns now is closed when opening the inventory or the chat menu
 - FIX: fixed Sniper Ammo item not added in the creative inventory
 - ADDONS: new APIs for Addons Developers!
 Support for a custom image when aiming (customAimImageLayerPath String), night vision effect when aiming (hasNightVision boolean), custom sound of the countdown when using bullet type "normal_explosive_on_time" (countdownSoundExplosiveOnTime String)
 {% endhighlight %}

-**DesnoGuns Mod r017**
-{% highlight text %}
-- FIX: workaround fix for crash at startup caused by a bug of BlockLauncher with armors.
-I had to remove the Juggernaut (temporarily) to fix the problem
-{% endhighlight %}

 <br>